Women in Research Conference Speakers 2020

 Jenn Parrott, You are the Future of Research: Tips on how to Navigate the Northern Research Landscape.

-I will provide an overview on immerging fields of research in the western arctic, immerging required skillsets, where to find work, tips on seeking education, and how to get involved today (even if all you have is a passion for research).
-Essentially it would provide a very general roadmap to getting into research in the north.
-I would focus on a few branches of research (health, climate change, alternative energy).
-I could also include an example or two of young indigenous women starting their careers in research at the Inuvialuit Regional Corporation.
+To demonstrate why pursuing a career in the field of research is for you, I will provide an overview on immerging fields of research in the western arctic, ‘in-demand’ skillsets, where to find work, tips on seeking education, and how to get involved today.
+By the end of the presentation, you will be equipped with a general roadmap on how to start and succeed in a research career in the north.
+Finally, I will present two success stories of young indigenous women who are currently starting their careers in research at the Inuvialuit Regional Corporation.

 Shelley Wiart is a member of the North Slave Metis Alliance in Yellowknife.
 She is currently enrolled full-time at Athabasca University in her fourth year of a four-year B.A in Sociology, Minor: Women & Gender Studies with a 4.0 GPA.
 She expects to graduate in winter 2020.
 Shelley is the co-founder of an Indigenous focused holistic health program, Women Warriors, alongside Dr. Sonja Wicklum, MD, Department of Family Medicine, University of Calgary.
 They have created a free 8-12 week program that includes physical fitness classes, nutrition education, and a sharing circle aimed at improving Indigenous women’s health outcomes.
 Shelley co-authored the Women Warriors manual to train facilitators in Calgary and Onion Lake Cree Nation.
 Shelley’s conducted a community based participatory action research project May-August 2019 with Indigenous women entitled, Digital Storytelling as an Indigenous Women’s Health Advocacy Tool: Empowering Indigenous Women to Frame Their Health Stories.